tamta1050/Quantum-Hackers_095/README.md

    - A report containing the results of the test execution, including passed, failed, and skipped tests.

 5. **Cypress Automation Scripts**
-   - Automated scripts written in Cypress using the Page Object Model to perform the tests.
+   - Automated scripts written in Cypress.